wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ### Example 2: Add a child object to a property

-In this example, you add a child property named Lamborghini to a property named Cars.
+In this example, you add a child property named `Lamborghini` to a property named `Cars`.
 The configuration for this is as follows:

 ```xml
 <proxy name="_TestEnrich" startOnLoad="true" transports="http https" xmlns="http://ws.apache.org/ns/synapse">